 We also have a lot more information about the park in our articles about Canyonlands:

-SHAFER CANYON ROAD: How to Drive Shafer Canyon Road & Potash Road from Canyonlands to Moab
+SHAFER CANYON ROAD: Learn how to drive Shafer Canyon Road and Potash Road from Canyonlands to Moab.

 Where Are You Going Next?